Program Coordinator: Carla McWilliams, MD

 Availability: Year round

-Students make hospital rounds with the attending staff and evaluate and examine patients with a variety of infectious diseases.
-The student is assigned to patients with representative infectious disease processes to fully assess, thus giving them the opportunity to integrate microbiology, pharmacology with clinical presentation.
-The student is expected to read about the medical conditions encountered and is required to choose a case to present at the end of the rotation with updated evidence based recommendations for diagnosis and management to the Internal Medicine team.
+Students make hospital rounds with the infectious disease faculty and evaluate and examine patients with a variety of infectious diseases.
+The student is assigned to patients on the infectious disease consult service and expected to follow their patients daily until discharge.
+The student is expected to read about the medical conditions encountered and is required to choose a case to present at the end of the rotation with evidence based recommendations on the diagnosis and management of that condition to the Infectious Disease Preceptor.

-The student will have the opportunity to spend half day at the Microbiology laboratory assisting with microbiological data collection and analysis.
+The student will have the opportunity to spend half day in the Microbiology laboratory assisting with microbiological data collection and analysis.

-The student will be expected to attend all mandatory teaching rounds with Internal Medicine residents such as Clinical Conferences, Grand Rounds, CPC, M&M and departmental conferences or presentations.
+The student will be expected to attend all mandatory teaching rounds with the Internal Medicine residents such as Clinical Conferences, Grand Rounds, CPC, M&M and departmental conferences or presentations.
 The student will have the option to participate in Infection Control rounds and/or Committee meetings.
-The student is expected to attend daily Antibiotic Team Rounds where (s)he will become familiar with commonly used antimicrobial agents, their indications, pharmacology, pharmocokinetics and side effects.
+The student is expected to attend daily rounds with the infectious disease attending on call.

 The attendance policy for this rotation is strictly enforced.
 No make-up shifts are allowed.

 Evaluations will be distributed by the MSE department to the preceptor at the end of the rotation.